 The signature is an affirmation that the print is approved by the artist.
 It’s like quality control.
 It also adds a personal touch, the artist’s hand, so to speak.

 The signature is very important.
 It took me time to develop the right look, and I can see the pleasure in people’s eyes when I sign a print in front of them.
-In fact, it’s so important for some people to see me sign it in front of them, that I’m often asked to sign a print again on prints I’ve already signed before!
+In fact, it’s so important for some people to see me sign it in front of them, I’m often asked to sign it twice!

 11. How Do Artists Sign and Number Their Limited Edition Prints?